wurmlab/genevalidator/README.md

 "Dragan M, Moghul MI, Priyam A & Wurm Y (<em>in prep.</em>) GeneValidator: identify problematic gene predictions"

+#### Related projects
+[GeneValidatorApp](https://github.com/IsmailM/GeneValidatorApp) - A Web App wrapper for GeneValidator.
+[GeneValidatorApp-API](https://github.com/IsmailM/GeneValidatorApp-API) - An easy to use API for GeneValidatorApp to allow you to use the power of GeneValidator within your web applications.

 ### Validations
 GeneValidator currently carries out a number of validations which include:
 * Length validation by clusterization (a graph is dynamically produced)